 </x-alert>

 PHP, our beloved runtime language and savior, can't parse Blade out of the box, thus the Blade compiler needs to compile the Blade Component (excuse the reiteration) into something PHP can execute.
-Here's what our <x-alert type="error" ... looks like once compiled:
+Here's what our <x-alert type="error" ... looks like once compiled (don't worry about tracking exactly what's going on in here; just take a look at how it's shaped):

 <?php $attributes ??= new \Illuminate\View\ComponentAttributeBag;